drloring/katacoda-scenarios/java-ms-config/java-2/step1.md

 		redisTemplate.opsForHash().put(USER_KEY, userId, Integer.toString(cc));
 		return cc;
 	}
+</pre> to use the redis database to store and retrieve the counter.

+Also, notice that we updated the message to include the counter <pre>
 	@GetMapping("/greeting")
 	public Greeting greeting(@RequestParam(value = "name", defaultValue = "World") String name) {
 		int count = updateCount(name);
 		return new Greeting(counter.incrementAndGet(), String.format(template, name, counter.get()));
 	}
-}
 </pre>

-We'll need to add an application configuration class for the redis server.  `touch src/main/java/com/example/restservice/ApplicationConfig.java`{{execute}}, then add the following content <pre class="file" data-filename="gs-rest-service/complete/src/main/java/com/example/restservice/ApplicationConfig.java" data-target="insert">package com.example.restservice;
+We added an application configuration class for the redis server to connect to the redis server.  `src/main/java/com/example/restservice/ApplicationConfig.java`{{open}}, adding the following content <pre>

-import org.springframework.context.annotation.Bean;
-import org.springframework.context.annotation.Configuration;
-import org.springframework.data.redis.connection.RedisStandaloneConfiguration;
-import org.springframework.data.redis.connection.lettuce.LettuceConnectionFactory;

 @Configuration
 class ApplicationConfig {